-- Clean system A clean system contributes to a long column lifetime - Eluents Make sure to use fresh solvents and buffers in order to avoid particles and bacterial growth on your column - Filters Blocked or saturated filters as well as bacterial growth on filters can decrease the column lifetime significantly.
+- Clean system A clean system contributes to a long column lifetime. - Eluents Make sure to use fresh solvents and buffers to avoid particles and bacterial growth. - Filters Blocked or saturated filters can decrease the column lifetime significantly.
 Make sure to exchange your inline filters, pre-columns, guard columns, and guard cartridges on a regular basis.
-We recommend exchanging the pre-columns, guard columns, and guard cartridges at least every six months or when exchanging the analytical column - Column specifications Only use the column within its specifications to avoid irreversible column damage, such as column bleed caused by dissolution of the column material or surface modification - Sample load Overloading a column can result in a shorter column lifetime.
-Avoid overloading by reducing the injection volume and choosing the right detector for your analysis - Guard column The use of a guard column can extend your column lifetime significantly.
-More information can be found here: Guard column
+We recommend exchanging the pre-columns, guard columns, and guard cartridges at least every six months or when exchanging the analytical column. - Column specifications Only use the column within its specifications to avoid irreversible column damage, such as column bleed caused by dissolution of the column material or surface modification. - Sample load Overloading a column can result in a shorter column lifetime.
+Avoid overloading by reducing the injection volume and choosing the right detector for your analysis. - Guard column The use of a guard column can extend your column lifetime significantly.
+More information can be found here: guard column